Potassium aspartate: Hyperammonemia

 Potassium aspartate is used in some settings to treat hyperammonemia (high blood ammonia), particularly in liver cirrhosis, by enhancing ammonia detoxification pathways.
 This application is typically intravenous and administered by healthcare professionals.

 Other uses

 Cosmetics

-Potassium aspartate is used in cosmetics and personal care products (e.g., baby products, bath products, hair care) as a buffering agent to stabilize pH and enhance product texture.
-The Cosmetic Ingredient Review (CIR) Expert Panel has deemed it safe for topical use, citing its low hazard profile and established safety as a food additive.
-The Food and Drug Administration (FDA) permits its use in over-the-counter products.
+Potassium aspartate is used in cosmetics and personal care products, such as baby products, bath products and hair care, as a buffering agent to stabilize pH and enhance product texture.
+The Cosmetic Ingredient Review Expert Panel has deemed it safe for topical use, citing its low hazard profile and established safety as a food additive.
+The Food and Drug Administration permits its use in over-the-counter products.

-Research Applications
+Research applications

-In electrophysiological research, Potassium aspartate is a component of pipette solutions for patch-clamp studies, maintaining intracellular potassium concentrations.
-For example, a solution with 120 mM Potassium aspartate is used to study gonadotrope responses to gonadotropin-releasing hormone (GnRH), supporting oscillatory Ca²⁺-activated K⁺ currents.
+In electrophysiological research, potassium aspartate is a component of pipette solutions for patch-clamp studies, maintaining intracellular potassium concentrations.
+For example, a solution with 120 mM potassium aspartate is used to study gonadotrope responses to gonadotropin-releasing hormone (GnRH), supporting oscillatory Ca^{2+}-activated K^{+} currents.